oloweti/DataAnalysis.github.io/README.txt

----To Upload New File For Publish-- click "Add File" -> "Upload"
+---To Upload New File For Publish-- click "Add File" above -> Select "Upload"
+Then
+---To publish
+Click "Settings"  --> Pages (In "Your site is live at" link should be refreshed and published.

+Noted Settings:
+Build and Deployement
+Source = "Deploy from a branch"
+Branch = "Main" and "Root"